SOLID Business

 Analyzing the aforementioned we derive that the role of the customer is obligatory in almost every step of the process.
 Similar is the requirement when a customer goes on to purchase custom developed software.❞

 At SOLIDitech we form a long-term partnership with our clients in the Internet Service Provider (ISP) industry.
 This is to ensure that our SOLID platform, their business automation software, evolves as their business does.
 Our customers remain part of our daily planning conversations and see our progress in action on a biweekly basis.
+If you're about to embark on a new software project, you'll need strong software project management, effective communication, good feedback loops, testing, technical understanding and customer involvement for a successful outcome.
+You can find out more in our post - ‘The ultimate software project management guide’.

 The benefits of customer involvement during software development projects